feathers-studio/comptime.ts/ERRORS.md

 ## CT_ERR_GET_EVALUATION

-> Error occurred while attempting to construct the comptime evaluation context.
+> Error occurred while attempting to construct the comptime evaluation block.

-This error occurs when `comptime.ts` is traversing the source file to reconstruct an evaluation context from the expression that's being evaluated.
+This error occurs when `comptime.ts` is traversing the source file to reconstruct an evaluation block from the expression that's being evaluated.

 ### Explanation